Carol Kane: Early life

-Kane was born in Cleveland, Ohio, the daughter of Joy, a jazz singer, teacher, dancer, and pianist, and Michael Kane.
+Kane was born on June 18, 1952, in Cleveland, the daughter of Joy, a jazz singer, teacher, dancer, and pianist, and architect Michael Kane.
 Her family is Jewish, and her grandparents emigrated from Russia, Austria, and Poland.
+Due to her father's occupation, Kane moved frequently as a child; she briefly lived in Paris at age eight, where she began learning to speak French.
+Additionally, she resided in Haiti at age 10.
 Her parents divorced when she was 12 years old.

 She attended the Cherry Lawn School, a boarding school in Darien, Connecticut, until 1965.
 She studied theater at HB Studio and also went to the Professional Children's School in New York City.
-Kane made her professional theater debut in a 1966 production of The Prime of Miss Jean Brodie, starring Tammy Grimes.
+She became a member of both the Screen Actors Guild and the Actors' Equity Association at age 14.
+Kane made her professional theater debut in a 1966 production of The Prime of Miss Jean Brodie starring Tammy Grimes, her first job as a member of Actors' Equity.

 Career

-Television

-Kane portrayed Simka Dahblitz-Gravas, wife of Latka Gravas (Andy Kaufman), on the American television series Taxi from 1981 to 1983.
-She received two Emmy Awards for her work in the series.